Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Preliminaries

 \subsubsection{Parameters}

 SABER offers three levels of security and different sets of parameters for each level:

-As SABER relies only on M-LWR, it uses several hidden compressions which are not defined as functions (\Deco and \Enco) in the specification paper.
-The compression for message encoding is tied to the parameter $p$.
+As SABER relies only on M-LWR, it uses several hidden compressions which are defined as functions (\Deco and \Enco) in the specification paper.
+The compression for the encoding of the message is tied to the parameter $p$.
 The parameter $T$ is used for ciphertext compression, a method also used in ML-KEM.